magao-x/handbook/operating/abeginnersguidetomagaox.rst

 :red:`IMPORTANT`: The proper order for powering on the filter wheels fwscind and fwtelsim is to turn on the DC power first in pwrGUI before the USB power:

-1. Slide the sliders for fwscind fwtelsim in dcdu1 of pwrGUI.
+1. Slide the sliders for fwscind fwtelsim in :orange:`pwrGUI:dcdu1`.

-2. Now all sliders in dcdu0 and dcdu1 categories.
+2. Now all sliders in :orange:`dcdu0` and :orange:`dcdu1` categories.

-3. Now can turn on everything in usbdu0 except for camacq.
+3. Now can turn on everything in :orange:`usbdu0` except for camacq.

-:red:`Reminder`: fwscind and fwtelsim in usbdu0 must be done after the dcdu1 ones!
+:red:`REMINDER`: fwscind and fwtelsim in :orusbdu0 must be done after the dcdu1 ones!

-4. Turn on sliders in usbdu1 except for flipacq and flipeye
+4. Turn on sliders in :orange:`usbdu1` except for flipacq and flipeye

-5. now in pdu3, turn on fliptip and tableair
+5. now in :orange:`pdu3`, turn on fliptip and tableair

-6. now in pdu2, turn everything on
+6. now in :orange:`pdu2`, turn everything on

 :blue:`Note`: stagerot and stagezaber take a couple minutes to home; the INDI log in the split window terminal bottom will print when they are ready.
 Wait for that message.

-| :green:`Note`: Now in pwrGUI, everything is on except:
+| :blue:`Note`: Now in pwrGUI, everything is on except:
-| evncontweeter and flipacq (in pdu3)
+| evncontweeter and flipacq (in :orange:`pdu3`)
-| camacq and flipacq (in usbdu1)
+| camacq and flipacq (in :orange:`usbdu1`)
 | flipeye